GCuser99/VBA-UserForm-to-twinBASIC/README.md

 # VBA-UserForm-to-twinBASIC
 A VBIDE add-in (complied with [twinBASIC](https://twinbasic.com/preview.html)) that converts VBA UserForms for use in **twinBASIC**.

 The [twinBASIC](https://twinbasic.com/preview.html) IDE and compiler (under development) does not yet support VBA UserForms.
 It does however have its own excellent native Form designer and associated controls.
-This simple VBIDE add-in for MS Office applications converts (as much as is possible) a UserForm and its controls into a **twinBASIC** form that can be imported directly into **twinBASIC**.
+This simple VBIDE add-in for MS Office applications converts (as much as is possible) a UserForm, its controls, and code into a **twinBASIC** form that can be imported directly into **twinBASIC**.

 The macro queries the state of the UserForm and each of its child controls at design time and builds the closest **twinBASIC** equivalent.
 For non-MSForm controls or MSForm controls not supported (see below), a **twinBASIC** label control is substituted to flag the missing control.
 UserForm code is (at least partially) translated and exported in a format that can be imported into **twinBASIC**, along with the form.